 A. Title of Matching Program

-The title of this matching program as it will be reported by the FCC and the OMB is as follows: "Lifeline and Other Federal Telecommunications Benefit Computer Matching Agreement with the Connecticut Department of Social Services."
+The title of this matching program as it will be reported by the FCC and the OMB is as follows: "Federal Telecommunications Benefit Computer Matching Agreement with North Carolina Department of Health and Human Services."

 B. Matching Agencies